Last Updated on September 11, 2023 by Karl Thompson

 Types of interview

 Semi-Structured interviews are those in which respondents have a list of questions, but they are free to ask further, differentiated questions based on the responses given.
+This allows more flexibility that the structured interview yet more structure than the informal interview.

 Focus groups are a type of group interview in which respondents are asked to discuss certain topics.